kfechter/Adaptive-Icons-Help/README.md

           <color name="ic_background">#555555</color>
     </resources>

-At this point, an app targeting android O should use the new icon resource.
+At this point, an app targeting Android O (`buildToolsVersion 26.0.0`+) should use the new icon resource.

+#### Step 4 - Working with legacy devices

+Most apps will also need to run on pre-O Android devices, which do not have support for adaptive icons.
+The built in Android 3.0 Adaptive Icon Wizard will not perform the following step, but it is essential for legacy support.

+Rename the `mipmap-anydpi` folder to `mipmap-anydpi-v26`, so that only newer versions of Android try to use the adaptive icons.
+Launcher icons can then be put in the relevant density folder as normal.